-From spilled milk, vegetables passing their sell-by dates and going soft/mouldy, through to sauces leaking, there’s a number of things within your fridge which can lead to a build-up of dirt and odours.
+From spilled milk to vegetables passing their sell-by dates and leaking sauces, there are a number of things within your fridge which can lead to a build-up of dirt and odours.

-Other faults which may occur with your fridge and prevent it from running to its full potential, and therefore running the risk of your food spoiling, include:
+- Other faults which may occur and prevent it from running, and therefore running the risk of your food spoiling, include:

 - The compressor motor running continuously